-In this post, you will learn in detail about the reasons for steering wheel shaking when applying brakes, so that you can get rid of such a problem in your vehicle.
+In this post, you will learn in detail about the reasons for steering wheel shaking when braking, so that you can get rid of such a problem in your vehicle.

-The main causes of steering wheel shaking when braking are warped brake rotor surfaces or damaged brake calipers.
-Additionally, there may be worn wheel hubs, damaged bearings, worn suspension components, or incorrect wheel alignment.
+The cause of the steering wheel shaking when braking is a warped brake rotor surface or damaged brake pads.
+Additionally, faulty calipers, worn wheel hubs, damaged bearings, worn suspension components, or incorrect wheel alignment can also cause steering wheel shake when braking.

 Let us know in detail all the reasons behind steering wheel shaking when braking, so that you do not get confused about any other problem when such a problem occurs.